amandabee/fundamentals-of-numeracy/lecture/numeracy.md

 When The New York Sun writes that "Mr. Lhota trails his Democratic rival, Bill de Blasio, by 44 points" they mean "percentage points."

-How is this different from saying Lhota is 44 percent behind de Blasio, or deBlasio leads by 44 percent?
+If 64% of voters support de Blasio, what percent support Lhota in this poll?

 <span class="fragment">*percentage points:* the arithmetic difference between two percentages.</span>

+<span class="fragment">How is this different from saying Lhota is 44 percent behind de Blasio, or deBlasio leads by 44 percent? </span>

 NOTES:
 Percentage Points are not percents.